 Public viewing hours:

-EXHIBITORS: May be any resident in Thurston and Lewis County and all members of the Black Hills District of Garden Clubs.
+EXHIBITORS: May be any resident in Thurston and Lewis County and all members of the Black Hills District of Garden Clubs and Washington State Federation of Garden Clubs.
 Also, National Garden Clubs Student Judges may enter any adult class.

 WIN 1ST, 2ND, 3RD AND HONORABLE MENTION RIBBONS AND BEAUTIFUL ROSETTES